 Medical Editor: John P. Cunha, DO, FACOEP

 Plasma-Lyte M and 5% Dextrose Injection (multiple electrolytes and dextrose injection, type 2) is a fluid and electrolyte replenishment and caloric supply used as a source of water, electrolytes, and calories or as an alkalinizing agent.
-Common side effects include fever, and injection site reactions including infection, blood clots, inflammation, or fluid leakage.
+Common side effects of Plasma-Lyte M and 5% Dextrose Injection include: